 Noah Brown was slowly integrated into the offense his rookie year, and found a role in the Vince Mayle mold.
-That player who has the size to motion in-line and crack line backers, but also the ability to move in space to neutralize defensive backs in the run game.
-Not big enough to be a full-time tight end, but does everything you want your tight end to be.
+That player who has the size to motion in-line and crack linebackers, but also the ability to move in space to neutralize defensive backs in the run game.
+Not big enough to be a full-time tight end, but does everything you want your tight end to do.

 So perhaps a “light end.”